sstraust/easyreagent/README.md

 ```
 to your deps.edn file.

+NOTE: Apps using this library must build with shadow-cljs
+_and_ that your app uses the keywordize keys middleware
+_and_ app needs to include the libraries for websockets
+(for the server-side websocket versions of stuff to work)

 ### Installing CSS Files
 To get our stylining, download the file easyreagent.css, and import it from your main CSS file.